conflux-fans/summerhackfest-2025/projects/layerzero_nftBridge/README.md

 ## 🚀 Problem Statement

 NFT ecosystems are siloed by design.
 On Conflux, NFT projects:
-- Cannot reach the liquidity available on other chains (e.g., Base’s $15.54B TVL)
+- Cannot reach the liquidity available on other chains (e.g., Base’s $14.8B TVL, Arbitrum’s $19.97B TVL)
 - Have limited cross-chain utility and exposure
 - Rely on centralized bridges or exchanges